tomz/jsmvc_rankings/README.md

     rake update_stats

-The rake task can be set up as a daily cron job to collect the trending data of each framework(you can do so by running:
+The rake task can be set up as a daily cron job to collect the trending data of each framework, you can do so by running:

     whenever -w